xxm3/decoder-alpha/TESTING.md

-devUid    -- your discord ID that you log in the site with devApplicationId    -- ID of the bot (app or client ID) devGuildId   -- ID of the server that you log into ... when using the website (ie. your dev server)
+devUid    -- your discord ID that you log in the site with devApplicationId    -- ID of the bot (app or client ID) devGuildId   -- ID of the server that you log into ... when using the website (ie. your dev server) devRoleId  -- this is the ID of the role you give to yourself in your Discord, that mkes it so you have "4 nfts" locally
 ```

 Go to .env in frontend and fill out: